russdanner/plugin-studio-deployment-status/README.md

 # Installation
 Initial instructions (TODO: improve)
+1. Ensure deployer Groovy Sandbox is configured to allow execution to the script
-1. place processor in a location that can be reached by the deployer
+1. Place processor in a location that can be reached by the deployer
-2. Configure YAML for target:
+2. Configure YAML for each target you wish to publish a status for:
 Please see the following example:
 ```
 version: 4.1.3.0